-The one to go for if you’re strictly a Scotch person.
-Peated, as many Scotches are, this whiskey out of Washington State will with eyes closed, make you think you’re drinking Scotch.
+If you’re a Scotch person, you’ll like this peated option out of Washington State.
+With eyes closed, you’ll think you’re drinking Scotch.
 The smokiness carries through from nose to finish, giving the drinker a pleasant experience through and through.
-If you’re not into peaty flavors, but are looking for an entry point, this whiskey could be the one. ($80)
+Alternatively, if you’ve not yet explored peaty flavors, but are looking for an entry point, this whiskey could be the one.

 The name basically says it all.
 How could you not want this (one of, if not the world’s first) mix of straight rye, bourbon, and blended Scotch whisky at your next barbecue?
-The smokiness of the scotch goes really well with the bourbon sweetness and the spicy notes delivered from the rye.
-You’ll get hints of tobacco or pipe smoke as well as the more traditional smoke flavors that come from the peat. ($54)
+The smokiness of the Scotch goes really well with the bourbon sweetness and the spicy notes delivered from the rye.
+You’ll get hints of tobacco or pipe smoke, as well as the more traditional smoke flavors that come from the peat.

-Another whiskey that basically screams “I’m from the Southwest.”
-More than that, though, this offering from Balcones is wearing a ten-gallon hat, announcing to the world that it isn’t just from the Southwest, it’s from Texas.
-This corn whiskey is smoked using Texas Scrub Oak, which gives it a very barbecue-y nose and palate.
-If you want something sweet, salty, meaty, and smoky, this is the one to pick up. ($80)
+Brimstone is wearing a 10-gallon hat, announcing to the world that it it’s from Texas.
+This corn whiskey from Balcones is smoked using Texas Scrub Oak, which gives it a very barbecue-y nose and palate.
+If you want something sweet, salty, meaty, and smoky, this is the one to pick up.

 If you couldn’t guess what the heart of this whiskey was going to be, you either have been drinking too much or not enough.
 The barley for this spirit is split into three groups and smoked with three different items: peat in the traditional Scottish style, cherry wood, and beech wood.
 No matter how you try it, the smoke flavors dominate this whiskey in the best way possible.